 1. Any time a child eats, they are at risk of choking.

-2. In a car, you may not be available to come to their immediate aid if something goes down the wrong pipe.
+2. In a car, you won’t be available to come to their immediate aid if something goes down the wrong pipe.
+There’s no safe way to help a choking child in a moving car.

 3. Have you ever tried to eat or drink laying down?
 It’s not awesome.
 Consider the recline level of your child’s car seat, their muscular and developmental abilities, and then make a parental best-judgment call knowing eating and drinking in the car is never 100% safe.